thegriglat/dqmcpp/mkdocs/docs/examples.md

     ./dqm dummy <example plugin name>
     # for example ./dqm dummy hello_world

 Comments and explanations to code are inlined (mostly in `plugin.cc` files).
-Please see file contents.

 List of examples: